-The organisation is a Registered Charitable Organisation as under Section 2 and Section 17 of the Charities Act, 2013 and as such is eligible for tax exemption or relief under the Income Tax, GCT, Property Tax, Stamp Duty, Transfer Tax, Customs Acts and the Provisional Collection of Tax (Minimum Business Tax) Order, 2014.
+The organisation is a Registered Charitable Organisation as under Section 2 and Section 17 of the Charities Act, 2013 and as such is eligible for tax exemption or relief under the Income Tax, GCT, Property Tax, Stamp Duty, Transfer Tax, Customs Acts..

-The registration certificate is valid for the period 5 December 2019 to 4 December 2021.
+The registration certificate is valid for the period 5 December 2021 to 4 December 2023.